flux-framework/rfc/spec_10.markdown

   *resources*

 A program MAY contain:
-- *tags* a list of zero or more tags
+- *attributes* a list of zero or more tags
 - *dependencies* a list of zero or more dependencies, when no dependencies exist, a per-job logical dependency can be assumed